Poznań Górczyn railway station

 Poznań Górczyn railway station is a railway station serving the south west of the city of Poznań, in the Greater Poland Voivodeship, Poland.
 The station opened in 1870 and is located on the Warsaw–Kunowice railway.
-The train services are operated by Przewozy Regionalne and Koleje Wielkopolskie.
+The train services are operated by Polregio and Greater Poland Railways.
 From this station there is also a line used by freight trains which joins the Kluczbork–Poznań railway.

 The station opened as Poznań Święty Łazarz and underwent modernisation in 1976.

 Train services

 The station is served by the following service(s):